CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Other sources:**
   - Riza Battle: Velts: Dust (2000 words for 2-4)
   - DFO Battles: Caretaker (1200 words for 1-3), Takori (600 words for 1), Lycosta (1100 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 3),  Chaensi (1300 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 4), Babu (3000 words, 3 Steel Chains, 2 Pieces of Parchment, 1 Blue Essence Ink for 2-3), Burhar (1500 words for 2-4), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 2-3), Miclan (5000 words, 5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 1), Molox (666 words and 1 Steel Chain for 1)
+  - PG Battles: Xaey (120 words for 1), Zhout (600 words for 2), Cursed Hand (400 words for 1)
+  -  PG Battles: Dark Assassin (1200 words for 2-3), Eninir (500 words for 0-1, usually 1), Infected Golem (1500 words for 2)
 - **Sell price:** 12 Coins (don't sell unless you have >150)
 - **Used for:**
   - Craft DFO: Dark Forest Boots (5), Dark Forest Helmet (10)